Aeroporto de Congonhas (São Paulo Metro)

-Aeroporto de Congonhas will be a monorail station of Line 17-Gold of ViaMobilidade, which is currently under construction, and will connect Line 9-Emerald to Congonhas Airport.

-Aeroporto de Congonhas station will be located in the crossing of Avenida Washington Luís with Rua Rafael Lório.
-The station will have a tunnel across Av.
-Washington Luís, which will connect directly to the lower lobby of the airport terminal, localized on the other side of the avenue.
+Aeroporto de Congonhas is a monorail station on São Paulo Metro's Line 17-Gold, connecting Line 9-Emerald and Congonhas Airport.
+The station is located at the crossing of Avenida Washington Luís with Rua Rafael Lório.
+The station features a tunnel across Avenida Washington Luís, which connects directly with the lower lobby of the airport terminal.

 History

-Initially, in the São Paulo Metro expansion plans, Line 17-Gold should be open until 2014, connecting with São Paulo–Morumbi station of Line 4-Yellow, at the time that Morumbi Stadium was considered one of the hosts for 2014 FIFA World Cup.

-After that, the promise of opening of the line was delayed to 2016, end of 2017, 2018, December 2020, mid of 2021, and, currently, to 2nd semester of 2022.
+Initially, as per the São Paulo Metro expansion plans, Line 17-Gold should have opened in 2014, connecting with São Paulo–Morumbi station of Line 4-Yellow.
+At the time, Morumbi Stadium was considered one of the hosts for 2014 FIFA World Cup.
+The opening of the line was then delayed to 2016, end of 2017, 2018, end of 2020, middle of 2021, middle of 2022, and finally middle of 2026.